albatrosravageur/State-Estimator-for-Soft-Arm-SESA/ros_packages/sesa_firmware/README.md

         The IMU is set in NDOF mode, which auto-calibrate across time using the embedded firmware of BNO055 (Fast Magnetometer calibration).
         If the parameter `calib/use_saved`  is true, the firmware loads a pre-recorded calibration `calib/saved_file` saved in `calib/saved_path`.

-    - *calibrate*.
+    - *calibration*.
 This firmware streams the calibration state.
 This ROS package can save the stream calibration data into a local file throught the `save_calibration.py` script.

 # How to compile and load the firmware to Arduino